Stock of the Day

 Here are some ways that investors could benefit from investing in CVS Health Co.:

-• CVS Health Co. reported strong quarterly earnings, with earnings per share (EPS) of $2.25, significantly exceeding consensus estimates, indicating robust financial performance.
+• CVS Health Co. reported a strong earnings per share (EPS) of $2.25 for the latest quarter, significantly exceeding analysts' expectations, indicating robust financial performance.

-• CVS Health Co. has a history of increasing dividends, with a recent quarterly dividend of $0.665 per share, providing a yield of 4.22%, which can be attractive for income-focused investors.
+• CVS Health Co. has declared a quarterly dividend of $0.665 per share, reflecting a commitment to returning value to shareholders, with an annualized yield of around 4.38%.

 CVS Health Bear Case